Top 10 signs your stairlift needs service.

 Intermittent operation

 The lift runs fine sometimes but can stop randomly.
-This could be a variety of things including an electrical short or a safety adjustment.
+This could be a variety of things including an electrical short, broken wires or a safety adjustment.

 Unusual operation